discordconsole-team/DiscordConsole/README.md

 Having it start with a specific server automatically selected?
 Making a cron job to automatically message how many days until Trump leaves?
 Easy!
 ![Imgur](http://i.imgur.com/2mst4pH.png)
-*This could also be done with webhooks, but hush now :P*

-# Have fun!
-That is the most important of all.